bandaloo/afterlight-caves/README.md

 Then point your favorite browser to `http://localhost:4000` to try it out.

-## External sources

-None.
-We made absolutely everything from scratch using plain ECMAScript 2016.

 ## Development

 We don't use any front end build tools.
 Instead, we just use JavaScript modules